omerunlusoy/Sapientia-Online-Course-Platform/README.md

-# Sapientia Online Couse Platform
+# Sapientia Online Course Platform

 Sapientia is a web-based course platform similar to Udemy.